5 differences between customer support vs. customer success

 Customer success is the ongoing process of helping clients get more out of a product or service.
 In short, customer success is about making sure your customers don’t miss out on any opportunities to take advantage of what you offer.

 Naturally, the details of customer success vary depending on the specific relationship you have with clients.
-For example, some B2B providers offer regular strategy meetings so that they can align goals and tactics.
+For example, some B2B providers offer regular strategy meetings to align goals and tactics.
 Others may provide training sessions for certain aspects of their product so that clients can implement their own ideas more effectively.

 ↑ Top